Holindauer/Groth16-zkSnark/README.md

 [\tau G_2], [\tau ^2G_2], [\tau ^3G_2],...[\tau ^nG_2]
 $$

-The will be used in an encrypted evaluation of the QAP.
+These are precomputed by the trusted setup for use in the encrypted evaluation of the QAP.

 ### Prover Steps

 The prover computes encrypted dot products $(U \cdot s)$, $(V \cdot s)$, $(W \cdot s)$, $h(x)$ with scalar multiplication of the encrypted powers of $\tau$ with the QAP matrix and witness polynomial coefficients.

-Also note that in the below equations, brackets with a subscript, such as $[a]_c$ denote that the term within is a $G_c$ curve point.
+Note that in the below equations, brackets with a subscript, such as $[a]_c$ denote that the term within is a $G_c$ curve point.

 The encrypted evaluation of $(U \cdot s)(\tau)$ and $(V \cdot s)(\tau)$ results in curve points $[A]_1$ and $[B]_2$ respectively.